-Board oversight of material business risks
+Board oversight of material business risks or corporate strategy

-In 2021, over 10% of the topics we engaged on dealt with how boards oversee material risks facing their organizations.
-While we continue to ask boards to discuss their process for overseeing the most material risks facing the business, in 2021 over 70% of our engagement meetings included a discussion on how boards oversee a material environmental risk, such as climate-related risks, or a material social risk, such as those related to employee health and safety, local community relationship management, and cybersecurity.
+In 2022, over 15% of the topics we engaged on dealt with board oversight of material business risks or board oversight of corporate strategy.
+While we continue to ask boards to discuss their process to oversee the most material risks facing the business or the board's contribution in setting business strategy, in 2022 almost 80% of our discussions on business risks and on corporate strategy dealt with how boards are overseeing a material environmental risk, such as climate-related risks, or a material social risk, such as those related to employee health and safety and local community relationship management.

-Environmental or social risks: In 2021, we developed a framework to assess whether companies we meet with are providing sufficient disclosure in order for investors: (I) to assess a company's exposure to climate-related transition risks, and (II) where relevant, to assess a company's strategy to address transition risks, including through the disclosure of specific performance metrics or the adoption of specific performance targets.
-Where disclosure was limited and where a company's business was materially exposed to climate-related risks, we encouraged boards to consider enhancing disclosure in line with the TCFD framework.
-Where relevant, we invited boards to discuss how they assess the effectiveness of the company's plan to mitigate transition risks or the robustness of the company's strategy for adapting to a low carbon economy.
+• Climate-related risks and strategy: Prior to each meeting, we assess whether a company is providing sufficient disclosure in order for investors to: (I) assess a company's exposure to climate-related transition risks, and (II) where relevant, assess a company's strategy to address transition risks.
+In 2022, where disclosure was limited and where a company's business was materially exposed to climate-related risks, we encouraged boards to consider enhancing disclosure in line with the TCFD framework.
+Where relevant, we invited boards to discuss the effectiveness of the company's plan to mitigate transition risks or the robustness of the company's strategy to adapt to a low carbon economy.